Canton System: Implementation of the Cohong

-Flint Affair
+Flint affair

 In 1757 the Qianlong Emperor banned all non-Russian ships from the ports of northern China.
 Russians were however not allowed to use Canton.
 All customs offices other than the one at Canton were closed.
 The emperor did this after receiving a petition regarding the presence of armed Western merchant ships all along the coast.
 The Western merchant ships were protected from pirates, and guarded against, by the Guangdong Navy, which was subsequently increased in strength.

-Thereafter all such commerce was to be conducted via a single port under what became known as the Canton System (Chinese: 一口通商; Cantonese: jat1 hau2 tung1 soeng1; Mandarin: Yī kǒu tōngshāng; literally, "Single-port commerce system").
-During Qianlong's reign Qing foreign trade policies had a political aspect largely based on real or imagined threats from abroad; historian Angela Schottenhammer suggests that although the single port trading policy arose in part from lobbying by officials and Chinese merchants, it was more likely triggered by the activities of Flint in what became known as The Flint Affair (Hóng Rènhuī Shìjiàn, 洪任輝事件).
+Thereafter all such commerce was to be conducted via a single port under what became known as the Canton System.
+During Qianlong's reign Qing foreign trade policies had a political aspect largely based on real or imagined threats from abroad; historian Angela Schottenhammer suggests that although the single port trading policy arose in part from lobbying by officials and Chinese merchants, it was more likely triggered by the activities of Flint in what became known as The Flint Affair (洪任輝事件).
 Although the foreign merchants knew of the Cohong restriction, they had to balance a breach of etiquette against the risks of seeing their substantial investments in China destroyed by bribery and corruption.
 Englishman James Flint, a long-term East India Company supercargo and a fluent speaker of Chinese, became the focus of the impetus for change.
 Flint had been repeatedly warned to remain in Canton during the trading season and not to venture north in search of commercial opportunities.
 Despite this, back in 1755 Flint, together with Company director Samuel Harrison, sailed north to explore possibilities for trade in Zhejiang.
 In 1759, he again journeyed north to file a complaint in Ningbo over corruption amongst the officials in Canton.
 He had hoped that his criticisms of the current system would usher in a new era of free trade but instead, not only did his plan to open up the ports of Zhejiang fail, the Qing authorities reacted by imposing further restrictions on foreign trade.
 Worse still, Flint found himself deported to Macau where he was imprisoned between December 1759 and November 1762.

 The emperor and his officials became alarmed at this breach of normal protocol and realized that something had to be done to control the situation.
 The Qing court's previous laxity had effectively allowed a coterie of Chinese merchants and local officials to take over foreign commerce in the southern port according to their own best financial interests.
 One of the fundamental tenets of traditional Chinese diplomacy prohibited contact with Beijing except in the case of tributary envoys from other states.